roqua/opencpu/README.md

 ## Test mode

 OpenCPU gem provides a test mode.
-Basically test mode disables all HTTP interaction with provided OpenCPU server.
+It basically disables all HTTP interactions with provided OpenCPU server.
 It is very handy when testing your software for example.
 You can easily turn it on:

 ```Ruby
 OpenCPU.enable_test_mode!